 These boilers encourage the condensing of their flue products, which is the exact opposite of traditional boilers.
 Their heat exchangers are designed to withstand the corrosive nature of the condensate that forms when the combustion products are condensed.
 Of course, this condensing action is where the additional efficiency points are obtained.

-Some of the by roducts of this condensing can gather in the boiler's heat exchanger.
-If allowed to accumulate, they will negatively impact the boiler's efficiency performance, which is why most manufacturers suggest an annual inspection and cleaning of the heat exchanger, if necessary.
-Also, the venting should be inspected to make sure nothing has changed that could negatively impact the operation of the boiler.
-This means every "mod/con" boiler needs to be inspected every year.
+Some of the byproducts of this condensing can gather upon the boiler's heat exchanger.
+If allowed to accumulate, they will negatively impact the boiler's efficiency performance, which is why the manufacturers all suggest an annual inspection and cleaning of the heat exchanger if necessary.
+Also, the venting should he inspected to make sure nothing has changed that could negatively impact the operation of the boiler.